-Overall, the regression analysis reveals that demographic variables as well as health variables, economics variables and the pension system are important determinants of being a working pensioner.
-Whether these sets of variables do as well explain the variation across countries will be examined in Part II.
+Overall, the regression analysis indicates that demographic variables as well as health variables, economic variables and the pension system may be important factors why pensioners simultaneously receive pension benefits and earnings from employment.
+Whether these sets of variables do as well play a role in the investigation of the variation across countries will be examined in Part II.